Transgender HIV/AIDS Prevention Program: Implementation

-In June 1992, organizers of the program formed a core focus group, developing advertisements and short articles in order to promote participation of the workshops.
-The three workshops were held in September and November 1992 and February 1993 respectively.
-The workshops consisted of a panel of transgender people living with HIV/AIDS and the focus of the workshops was the impact of HIV/AIDS and what could be done in order to prevent the spread of the virus.
-Specifically, organizers had a focus on eroticizing safer sex and risk reduction strategies relating to the use of needles when injecting hormones and/or silicone.
-There were a total of 126 registrants of the program.
-Out of these 126 registrants, 86 participated in the workshops.
-74 of these 86 participants participated in the study.
+In June 1992, organizers formed a focus group, developing advertisements and short articles in order to promote participation in workshops.
+Three workshops were held in September and November 1992 and February 1993.
+The workshops consisted of a panel of transgender people living with HIV/AIDS.The focus of the workshops was the impact of HIV/AIDS and preventing spread.
+Organizers focused on eroticizing safer sex and risk reduction strategies relating to the use of needles when injecting hormones and/or silicone.
+126 registered, 86 attended the workshops, while 74 participated in the study.